 Email marketing can help elevate the positioning of your micro business within the sector by painting a professional public image that wouldn’t look out of place in a much larger organisation.

 You’re operating on your own, but just because you don’t have a huge office teeming with staff doesn’t mean you can’t make a great first impression and battle comfortably against the big guns.

 5. It’s not expensive

-The cost of email marketing software has reduced significantly over recent years, with services like mailingmanager now available for comfortable monthly fees.
+The cost of email marketing software has reduced significantly over recent years.
+Services like mailingmanager now available for comfortable monthly fees.

-What’s more, the return offered by this form of marketing quickly pays for any outlay, and you won’t have to look far or wait long to see the benefits of investing in the tools you’ll need to make a big noise about your freelancing business.
+What’s more, the return offered by this form of marketing quickly pays for any outlay.
+Moreover, you won’t have to look far or wait long to see the benefits of investing in the tools.
+You’ll need to make a big noise about your freelancing business.

 One of the hardest parts of freelancing in an economy that is fast becoming swamped with independent workers is making yourself heard.
 And, while nothing quite beats the tried-and-test techniques of door knocking and networking.
 Adding email marketing to your promotional strategy could be the best thing you do this month.